 200ml whole milk

 a bunch of lavender, flowers picked

 4 tablespoons caster sugar

-Add 2.5cm of hot water to your dirty pan, bring to a simmer and put the bowl on top of the pan.
+Using the same saucepan, bring the mixture to a simmer and put the bowl on top of the pan.
 Cook the mixture for 5 minutes over the simmering water, stirring often, until it thickens and coats the back of a spoon.
 Stir in a small handful of lavender flowers, but the trick is to be delicate – you only need a hint of its distinctive, strong flavour.